Skip to main content

 • none - Citations removed from text.

-• html - Citation formatted as url like <a href="url_pattern">text_pattern</a>.
+• html - Citation formatted as a URL like <a href="url_pattern">text_pattern</a>.

 • markdown - Formatted as [text_pattern](url_pattern).

-The url pattern if the citation_style is set to html or markdown.
+The URL pattern if the citation_style is set to html or markdown.
 The pattern can access metadata attributes in the document or part. e.g. https://my.doc/foo/{doc.id}/{part.id}

 The default url_pattern is an empty string.

 The text pattern if the citation_style is set to html or markdown.
-This pattern sets the href for html or the text within [] in markdown, and defaults to N being the index of result if it is not set.
+This pattern sets the href for HTML or the text within [] in markdown, and defaults to N being the index of result if it is not set.

 The default citation style looks like [N](<url_pattern>) for markdown.